MartinKHovden/m3h3/docs/source/stimulus_electro_demo.rst

-Demo for running the electro solver with a stimulus
+Demo with a complex stimulus
 =====================================================

 .. code-block:: python